hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Single Experiment Script.md

 This has the effect that running the experiment script on a host without my custom iperf will just run vanilla iperf, but on a host that has my custom iperf installed, it automatically uses the custom version.

 > [!caution]- Naming of the custom iperf
 > The binary of my custom iperf being called `iperf3_napi` is not something that works out-of-the-box when installing from my git repository.
-When installing custom iperf, I only compile it locally using `make` and created a symlink using `ln` in `/usr/bin` called `iperf3_napi` that point to the compiled binary in my local repository.
+When installing custom iperf, I only compile it locally using `make` and created a symlink using `ln` in `/usr/bin` called `iperf3_napi` that points to the compiled binary in my local repository.
 Do not run `make install` on my custom iperf because it might overwrite the normal iperf and I have not tested my iperf extensively enough to recommend this.

 The custom iperf arguments are hardcoded at the moment, but those might be another good candidate to be [[Adding New Experimental Parameters|added as a new parameter]]!